858864436/Combinatorics/README.md

 thus allowing to run multiple combinations in parallel from the same class instance without having them interfere with each other.

 **Note**: As with David's implementation, the returned combinations preserve the keys supplied.
 (However fixes a minor bug where the single element combinations would not preserve its keys)

+### Permutations

+As in Combinations, this code is similar to David's with the difference that both pieces are not mixed in the same class, Permutations is a class of its own and has an internal reference to the Combinations class.

+It as well, provides with a Static method to access the class as a utility.

-### Usage
+## Usage

 _This usage considers that you have an autoloader running_. (see [Install](#Install) for more reference)